MiyukiHoshi21/computing-work/teachers-day/story.md

 “Look out!”
 (Boy 9) who just happened to be dashing past yelled and pushed Mrs Chu out of the way.

-(Boy 8) changed direction and started stumbling toward (Boy 9), only to get whacked in the head by the triumphant Mr Lim (Science teacher) with a tennis racket that happened to be lying nearby.
+(Boy 8) changed direction and started stumbling toward (Boy 9), only to get whacked in the head by the triumphant Mr Lim (SC) with a tennis racket that happened to be lying nearby.
 (Boy 8) tumbled to the ground and lay there, unconscious.

 “That’s it!
 We can knock all the zombified students unconscious so they cannot harm us so we don’t have to kill them!”
-Ms Goh (Art teacher) said suddenly, eyes lighting up.
+Ms Goh (Art) brought up suddenly, eyes lighting up.

 “Hey!
 You knocked out (Boy 8)!”
 (Boy 2) shouted accusingly.

 “What do you think you are doing?”
-Mdm Sim (Chinese teacher) chided (Boy 2).
+Mdm Sim (CL) chided (Boy 2).

 “Yeah!
 You should teach us all to make that potion!”
-Mr Ong (Science teacher), still as enthusiastic about chemistry as ever, grinned.
+Mr Ong (SC), still as enthusiastic about chemistry as ever, grinned.

 “That’s not what we meant!
 Don’t let (Boy 2) hear you!”
-(LSP cooking teacher 2 because I forgot their names) shushed Mr Ong (Science teacher).
+Mdm Tang (Cooking) shushed Mr Ong (SC).

 “Ah!”
 (Boy 3) shriek pierced the air and everyone turned around to see him collapsing onto the ground and a netball flying in the opposite direction.

 “What are you waiting for?
 Start using these netballs to shoot!”
-Ms Lee (PE teacher) asked, picking up another netball and shooting it towards (Boy 10), who had just turned into a zombie, netball-style.
+Ms Lee (PE) asked, picking up another netball and shooting it towards (Boy 10), who had just turned into a zombie, netball-style.
 The ball landed squarely on (Boy 10)’s head and with a yelp of pain he crumpled to the ground.

 “Hey what’s this?”
-Ms Yick (Music teacher) wondered out loud, picking up a piece of paper.
+Ms Yick (Music) wondered out loud, picking up a piece of paper.

 “Looks like some Chinese words.
 What could they mean?”
-Mr Mark (Computing teacher) asked curiously.
+Mr Mark (Comp) asked curiously.

-“I can help to translate it with Mdm Sim (Chinese teacher).
+“I can help to translate it with Mdm Sim (CL).
 Wait, there are Malay words at the back of the paper!”
-Ms Wee (ACC teacher I think idk what’s her name in English) pointed out.
+Ms Lie (ACC) pointed out.

-“Ms Zhang (ACC teacher I think idk what’s her name in English) and I can help with that!”
-Ms Nora (Malay teacher) offered.
-“You still remember your conversational Malay, right Ms Zhang (ACC teacher I think idk what’s her name in English)?”
-Ms Nora inquired, turning to Ms Zhang (ACC teacher I think idk what’s her name in English).
+“Ms Zhang (ACC) and I can help with that!”
+Ms Nora (Malay) offered.
+“You still remember your conversational Malay, right Ms Zhang (ACC)?”
+Ms Nora (Malay) inquired, turning to Ms Zhang (ACC).

 “Okay, let’s go over to the spectator stands to translate the note.
-Ms Yick (Music teacher) would you like to follow us and help us to look out for zombies?”
-Ms Zhang (ACC teacher I think idk what’s her name in English) asked.
-Ms Yick nodded and
+Ms Yick (Music) would you like to follow us and help us to look out for zombies?”
+Ms Zhang (ACC) asked.
+Ms Yick (Music) nodded and